Please contact us to be added to the waiting list. We are swamped (because we are the best!)

 Are you looking for a place to dispose of a dirty, dusty, ratty old radio that's been collecting bird droppings in your attic or garage?
 Bring it to us!!!!!!!
 No matter how old; no matter how icky; no matter what condition--we want it!
 Please don't destroy your old phonograph or radio.

 Beware of websites that say their radios are "professionally restored."
-This often means only the cabinet--the electronics are usually untouched and often dangerous.
+This often means only the cabinet--sometimes the electronics are untouched and often dangerous.
 Other repair shops might change some tubes, but this is rarely the only issue that needs to be addressed with vintage electronics.

 Please contact BiStateVintage Radio Repair, LLC to restore to working, like-new condition:

 - old telephones

 - vintage ham & CB radios

 - small kitchen appliances